Graduate – Advanced Nursing Practice and Education (ANPE) (MSN, Post Master’s, DNP) Student Handbook

 Professional dress is required when in clinical or a community agency and while on campus and will reflect nursing professionalism.

-• Clinical attire – when attending clinical practicum experiences, the student is representing the ECU College of Nursing and their professional program, concentration, or specialty.
+- Clinical attire – when attending clinical practicum experiences, the student is representing the ECU College of Nursing and their professional program, concentration, or specialty.
+Students must comply with clinical agency dress code.

-• Clothing – Students should dress in neat, clean, wrinkle-free business dresses must be scrub set (if permitted by practice or agency).
+- Clothing – Students should dress in neat, clean, wrinkle-free business attire.
+Dresses must be scrub set (if permitted by practice or agency).
 Skirts or dresses must be appropriate length and cut for stooping and bending, as may be required during some patient care.
 If when seated, the hem comes to 3 inches above the knee, opaque tights or leggings should be worn.
 Business casual does not include revealing clothing (bareback, open shoulders, crop tops, cleavage showing with changes in position, legging, yoga pants or tight-fitting pants without long tunic/sweater covering or denim).
-Hats ae not allowed.
+Headwear such as hats and caps are not allowed unless they are related to your cultural/religious practices such as the wearing of hijabs, turbans, yarmulkes, etc. Please discuss with your ECU Clinical Instructor as well as your clinical site

-• ECU CON Identification – the ONE Card or student picture ID is used as an ID and should always be visible.
+- ECU CON Identification – the ONE Card or student picture ID is used as an ID and should always be visible.
 For compliance with NCBON, include RN and Role, i.e., nursing or NP student.
-Some clinical or community agencies may require agency specified student badges o be worn.
+Some clinical or community agencies may require agency specified student badges to be worn.

 Children in the Classroom